Moaz108/Ablakash/README.md

    - Utilizes Pinecone for vector search, enabling fast and accurate retrieval of furniture options.
    - Deployed as a mobile app for on-the-go accessibility (using Kotlin).

-### Prerequisites
-Ensure you have the following installed:
-- Python 3.12
-- FastAPI
-- Uvicorn
-- Pinecone client
-- Kotlin (for mobile app development)

 ## 🛠️ Technical Details
 - Implemented a RAG pipeline using MPNet-Base-V2 for attribute extraction, embedding generation, and retrieval via Pinecone.